elhuhdron/pylibczi/README.md

 # pylibczi
 Python module to expose [libCZI](https://github.com/zeiss-microscopy/libCZI) functionality for reading (subset of) Zeiss CZI files and meta-data.

+## Installation

+Clone the repository including submodules with `--recurse-submodules`

-libCZI needs to be built and installed in a system path first, for example in Linux:
+[libCZI](https://github.com/zeiss-microscopy/libCZI) needs to be built and installed in a system path first, for example in Linux:
 ```
 cd libCZI
 mkdir build